 07785 340 781

-I work in the short and long-term with adults of all age-groups from all walks of life, on a wide range of issues, including: abuse, addictions, anxiety/stress, bereavement/loss, change/transition, depression, feeling stuck, loss of purpose/meaning, low self-esteem/self-confidence and relationship problems.
+I work in the short and long-term with young and older adults from all walks of life, to help them with relationship issues, addictions, anxiety/panic/depression, anger, and life-stage related problems.

-I have worked in addiction for over 20 years, and during this time helped a multitude of drug and alcohol dependent people with their substance use problems and underlying emotional issues.
-I practice privately in Kentish Town, and also work part-time at Marylebone Health Centre, Lisson Grove Health Centre and the OAD addiction clinic in Belgravia.
+I have worked in addiction for nearly 25 years, and during this time helped a multitude of drug and alcohol dependent people with their substance use problems and related emotional issues.

 Choosing a therapist

-As you will see from this directory, or a Google search, there are many counsellors and psychotherapists in the Camden / Chalk Farm / Kentish Town (NW1/NW5) area; and after reading a number of profiles, it's easy to be left feeling overwhelmed and confused.
+As you will see from a Google search, there are lots of counsellors and psychotherapists based in Kentish Town (NW5), and lots more in the surrounding areas of Camden, Holloway, Archway, Tufnell Park, Gospel Oak, Highgate, Chalk Farm, Belsize Park and Hampstead (NW1, N7, N19, NW3, N6).
+As a result, after reading a number of profiles, it's easy to be left feeling overwhelmed and confused.
 The only way of knowing for certain whether a counsellor is right for you is to meet them, and sit with them, but as therapists tend to charge at least £60 per session, you may also feel also like you can’t afford to make too many wrong choices.

-Taking this into account, I charge £30 for our initial meeting; I see this session as a chance for you to get a sense of whether you feel comfortable working with me; and for me to understand your issues, and to be sure that I am the right person to help you with them.
+Taking this into account, I charge half my usual session rate for our initial meeting; I see this session as a chance for you to get a sense of whether you feel comfortable working with me; and for me to understand your issues, and to be sure that I am the right person to help you with them.

 In the process of choosing a therapist online, the first thing to check is that she or he is registered with a professional body.
 This ensures they abide by a strict code of ethics.
 Then comes the job of reading the profiles.
 If you know what therapeutic approach you prefer this can be a way of narrowing the field.
 Some people, however, quite understandably, don’t know which therapeutic approach is the best fit to help them with their problem.
 In this case I would suggest either doing some research or choosing to see an integrative counsellor or psychotherapist who, once they have a measure of a person and their presenting problem, is trained to be able to draw on a ‘toolbox’ of approaches, techniques and ideas that fit with your needs.
 Also, make sure your therapist lists your issues among those the she or he has worked with before.